-Is It Okay to Exercise During Menstruation?
+Is it Safe to Exercise During Your Period?

-Benefits of Exercising During Menstruation
+Benefits of Exercise During Your Period

-Tips for Exercising During Your Period
+Tips for Exercise During Your Period

 If you need medical advice or a consultation, you can visit a doctor in person or use the consultation features available in the Ai Care application by downloading it from the App Store or Play Store.